Have you ever heard of the term “batch cooking” or “batch prepping”?

 Once you have a selection of batch-cooked/prepped foods in your fridge, it’s a matter of mixing and matching foods that combine well to make a great lunch or dinner.
 You can always steam a seasonal veggie or make a fresh salad as a side dish in a flash.
 In my kitchen, I start batch cooking on Sunday’s typically and continue to batch cook during the week if I am in the kitchen making a meal and either need to supplement my options or have some time while I’m doing something else.
 So I am always adding to the mix of new choices and eating my way through the existing choices with some well deserved “days off’ in between when I simply re-heat and enjoy my earlier efforts!

-I store my batch-cooked food in see-through, BPA-free containers that come in a variety of sizes.
+I store my batch-cooked food in see-through, BPA-free, or glass containers that come in a variety of sizes.
 This allows them to stack easily in the fridge and “nest’ well in the cabinet when not in use.
 I try to cycle my food choices so that by the end of the week, my fridge is looking empty and ready for a new week and new food choices to begin.

 How can batch cooking / prepping help you eat healthier and make your workweek easier?